luana-ribeiro-do-amaral/qa-portfolio/Checklists/checklist-ebike-map.md

 * [ ] Verify that the downloaded file is in PDF format.
 * [ ] Verify that the PDF content is not corrupted.
 * [ ] Verify that the PDF can be downloaded multiple times.
+* [ ] Verify that an appropriate error message is displayed if the PDF is unavailable.
+* [ ] Verify that the download completes within an acceptable time.
+* [ ] Verify that no broken links are present in the E-Bike Map section.
+### Cross-Browser Testing
 * [ ] Verify that the PDF download works in Google Chrome.
 * [ ] Verify that the PDF download works in Mozilla Firefox.
 * [ ] Verify that the PDF download works in Microsoft Edge.
-* [ ] Verify that an appropriate error message is displayed if the PDF is unavailable.
-* [ ] Verify that the download completes within an acceptable time.
-* [ ] Verify that no broken links are present in the E-Bike Map section.

 ## Related Test Case